 E) When mounting to a metal reel seat, It is recommend to use Teff Gel or dielectric grease (to prevent galvanic corrosion).

-Note: Ensure that the reel is securely attached before use to prevent any accidents.
+Note: Ensure that the reel and wire are securely attached before use to prevent any accidents.

 Operating the Dominion E-Rod: